zyphexlabs/audiobook-policies/privacy-policy.md

 ## 7. Children's privacy

 AudioBook is not directed at children under 18.
 We do not knowingly collect data from children under 18.
-If you believe a child has provided us with personal data, contact us at **[YOUR_EMAIL_HERE]** so we can delete it.
+If you believe a child has provided us with personal data, contact us at **zyphexlabs@gmail.com** so we can delete it.

 ## 8. Changes to this policy